Benton County Quorum Court approves ordinance concerning data centers, such as those doing cryptocurrency mining

 Moehring informed Quorum Court members at a June 29 meeting about the ordinance.
 He said data centers can be noisy and use a lot of electricity.

-The ordinance is in response to Act 851, the Arkansas Data Centers of 2023 which the Arkansas Legislature passed last spring.
+The ordinance is in response to Act 851, the Arkansas Data Centers Act of 2023.
 The law, which takes effect Aug.
-1, specifically restricts local governments' capacity to regulate or "discriminate against" data mining centers.
+1, restricts local governments' capacity to regulate or "discriminate against" data mining centers.

 Justice of the Peace Joel Jones told Quorum Court members they were taking a risk if the ordinance did not pass because Act 851 could prevent them from taking any action in the future.
 He urged the justices of the peace to pass the ordinance as an emergency and then send it for review by the planning subcommittee.